coaching, reading

 This student was taught phonics and learnt to read very quickly.

-2. When the reading goals are written briefly and simply and sound clear and exciting to both of you, you can decide together how you will achieve your wishes.
-Decide together how many times you will coach your child on reading, when you will coach, and what skills you will coach.
-Again there is information how to make agreements with your child in the coaching guide, this recent post, and in past newsletters.
+3. Decide together how you will achieve your wishes.
+This includes how many times you will coach your child on reading, when you will coach, and what skills you will coach.

-3. Be into teaching your child reading skills for the long haul.
+4. Be ready to work with your child for a long period of time.
 Make the reading coaching times achievable as though you are going to work with your child’s reading skills for longer than a few weeks and so need to pace yourself.
 Those families who pace the reading coaching succeed in walking steadily towards the reading goals they want for their child.

-4. Put the important things in life first.
+5. Put the important things in life first.
 Teaching your child to read is vitally important!
-Teach them reading skills before that vacuuming, the phone-call to a friend, the television, and anything else that can be attended to at a later time.
-Put your child’s reading skills first and you will find the other things get done anyway.
+Teach them reading skills before that vacuuming, the phone-call to a friend, your social media, and anything else that can be attended to at a later time.
+When you put helping your child learn to read first you will find the other things get done anyway.

 I’m working in partnership with you the reader and I like to know what you are thinking!
 Please feel free to write your thoughts, questions, and comments at the bottom of this page.